 Learn about how a thorough site analysis of soils, terrain and hydrology can influence the design approach using native and naturalized plant selections.
 Several case studies of built projects are presented – giving you firsthand knowledge of how to approach site design, plant selection, construction and maintenance.

 Who Should Attend

-• Traditional landscapers who would like to incorporate native plantings in their landscape designs
+- Traditional landscape contractors who would like to incorporate the use of more native landscape in their projects.

-• Non-landscapers who would like to learn more about plant selection and identification for constructed wetlands, buffers, stormwater ponds, etc.
+- Nonlandscapers who would like to learn more about plant selection and identification for constructed wetlands, buffers and stormwater ponds.

 Benefits and Learning Outcomes

-- Understand how to use native plants to maximize project control
+- Understand how to use native plants in a realistic way to maximize benefits.

 • When and why a native landscape approach is the right choice.

-• How to plan for a native landscaping project.
+• How to plan for a naturalized green infrastructure project.

-• Some techniques to reduce and slow runoff – preserving natural swales and drainages, reducing land disturbance/grading, and minimizing impervious surfaces.
+• Some techniques to reduce and slow runoff – preserving natural areas, reducing land disturbance, slowing down runoff and minimizing impervious surfaces, where practical.

-• The basics of plant selection for bio-infiltration (rain gardens and bio-swales) to help prevent flooding, prevent water quality degradation, stabilize flow rates and prevent bank erosion
+• The basics of plant selection for bio-infiltration (rain gardens and bio-swales) to help reduce flooding, improve water quality, stabilize flow rates and prevent erosion.

-• The application of buffers, filter strips and/or level spreaders and how to enhance their performance with the right plantings.
+• The use of buffers, filter strips and/or level spreaders and how to enhance their performance.

 • Proper design and installation techniques using native and naturalized landscape and green infrastructure.